gorango/flowcraft/docs/guide/programmatic/patterns-parallel-flow.md

 ## Example: Parallel Data Enrichment

-Imagine we have a user object and we want to perform two slow, independent API calls simultaneously: one to get the user's recent activity and another to get their profile metadata.
+Imagine we have a user ID and we want to perform two slow, independent API calls simultaneously: one to get the user's recent activity and another to get their profile metadata.

 ### 1. Define Context and Nodes